gautam4/DeepReinforcementLearningNanodegree/Project 1: Navigation/README.md

  * Cell 12: Trains the NavAgent in the environment while keeping track of the score.

  ### To observe a trained agent
- Load the network weights included in this repository and observe the resulting score of the NavAgent
+ * Load the network weights included in this repository and observe the resulting score of the NavAgent.

+ ## Project Results/Discussion
+ * The project results, including a plot of score results and a detailed explanation of the algorithm theory and implementation, are included in the Report_Navigation.pdf